 Mechanics of sports performance and anatomical kinesiology.
 Newtonian mechanics, types of motion, application of force, maintenance of equilibrium, and fluid dynamics.
-Prerequisite: BIO201 or BIO209.
+Prerequisite: BIO201 or BIO209; Mathematics (M) course.
 PHY100D and HPE247 recommended.

 HPE376 • Exercise Physiology for Health and Physical Education (fall) 3 credits Basic physiological training and adaptation as related to the performance of sports skills, health and physical education instruction.
-Prerequisites: BIO209.
+Prerequisite: BIO209.